Initially, code reviews have no reviewers.

 If a review involves a branch with assigned moderators, only a moderator can approve the review, even if all required reviewers have up-voted the review.

-See Add a project for details on adding moderators to project branches.
+See Project settings for details on adding moderators to project branches.

-Your avatar is no longer grayed out, and you are now a reviewer.
+Your name is added to the Reviewers list in the Information panel, and you are now a reviewer.

-Your avatar is now grayed out, and you are no longer a reviewer.
+Your name is removed from the Reviewers list in the Information panel, and you are no longer a reviewer.